bcollico/POMDP-Decentralized-Connectivity/README.md

      <img src="./output/policy-plot-stationary-log-heat-border-equal-Arrows-(5-5).png" height="300"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./output/policy-plot-stationary-log-heat-border-equal-Arrows-(9-9).png" height="300"/>
 </p>

 We show that the learned policy avoids collisions and maintains connectivity at nearly all times.
-A baseline comparision to a random policy shows that the POMDP representation leads to a significant performance improvement.
+A baseline comparison to a random policy shows that the POMDP representation leads to a significant performance improvement.

 <p align="center">
      <img src="./output/results_table.PNG" height="150"/>